 Going to Future

-The going to future is formed by using the auxiliary (‘helping’) verb to be conjugated in the present simple tense followed by going to.
-In the negative, the going to is negated with not, so the result is not going to.
+You form the going to future by using the auxiliary (‘helping’) verb to be conjugated in the present simple tense followed by going to.
+In the negative, going to combines with not, so the result is not going to.

 Tomorrow I am going to go outside.

-An additional note: apart from the simple future, the other future aspects (perfect, continuous, perfect continuous) usually use the will or shall future:
+An additional note: apart from the simple future, the other future aspects (perfect, continuous, perfect continuous) usually use will or shall:

 Tomorrow I am going to be going outside… – this is long and means the same thing as replaced with: Tomorrow I will be going outside.

 To be a bit more confusing, some English-speaking countries (the UK, for example) use the word shall to also indicate the future.
-It is formed the same way as the will future and is also negated by the word not, forming shall not or shalln’t (the contraction is more common in speaking than it is in writing).
-This use is typically reserved for the first person (I, we) but can also be used for second (you) and third persons (he/she/it) as well.
+You form it the same way as will and negate it with the word not, forming shall not or shalln’t (the contraction is more common in speaking than it is in writing).
+You see this typically for the first person (I, we) but can also be used for the second (you) and third persons (he/she/it) as well.
 For example:

 Tomorrow I shall go outside. – ‘shall’ followed verb in base form -> future simple